Berg0162/airflow/README.md

 I am much obliged to Cedric Honnet who designed the Timer library initially as a part of the Hivetracker project, ref: [Original Hivetracker Timer library](https://github.com/HiveTracker/Timer).
 The library code has been updated to conform the more recent nRF52-timer implementations on nRF52 boards.<br>

-<b>All Relevant Code Snippets in Main program for handling duty cycles of both fans</b>
+# All Relevant Code Snippets in Main program for handling duty cycles of both fans<br>
 The global variables <b>ActualUpperFanPerc</b> and <b>ActualLowerFanPerc</b> are determined by the outcome of the Heat-Balance-Equation and set to the appropriate percentage of fan capacity (0-100%) and this is translated to precise time intervals (in microseconds) for the duty cycle by <b>SetBothFanPeriods(void)</b>.
 Every 10 milliseconds a Zero Cross (external) interrupt is detected and the duty cycles for both fans are set separately using 2 of the accurate internal nRF52 microsecond-timers.<br>

 ```C++